Laser Tattoo Removal

 However, as Christianity swept across the world, tattooing started to be considered pagan, barbaric and uncivilised, slowly falling out of favour, but the start of transoceanic journeys brought indigenous people, who were often tattooed, into the country.
 As a result, tattooing started to become acceptable once more.

-At first, this new wave of tattoos began with the sailors and lower classes, but in time, as tattoo artists became more and more proficient, tattooing became hobby of the aristocracy.
+At first, this new wave of tattoos was seen as the province of the lower classes and sea travellers, but in time, as artists became more skilled, it was adopted by the aristocracy.
 But then, in the see-saw history of tattoos, it became cheaper to have good quality tattoos, due to improved tools, they, once more, became the symbol of the lower classes, and the socially deviant.

 If you’re not as in love with your tattoo as you once were, you’re in luck as they can be removed using modern technology and laser tattoo removal is a safe and effective way to get the job done.

 Most salons and clinics use Q-switched lasers.
 Rather than a solid beam, these fire rapid pulses.
-These laser energy pulses, which are in billionths of a second, release the pigment into the skin so it can be naturally reabsorbed and disposed of by the body.
+These laser energy pulses, breakdown the ink which is harmlessly flushed through the body.

 So, whilst it’s still a case of thinking before inking, if you’ve grown to regret that tattoo, there is help available.